cfgnunes/nautilus-scripts/README.md

 In some cases, the scripts may fail to run.
 To avoid such issues, follow these steps:

-1. Create a directory with a name that includes the word `batch`;
+1. Create a single directory with a name that includes the word `batch`;
 2. Place all the files you want to process into this directory.
 3. Execute the desired script in this directory.